-Office Design Trends for 2017
+Office Design Trends

 Part of designing flexible layouts is the need for furniture that will adapt to new and changing requirements.
 Modular soft seating, modular workbenches, desk pods, meet point tables, collaborative and breakout furniture, and acoustic elements – are examples of smart office furniture choices to support a well designed, high functioning and adaptable workplace.